moby/moby/docs/sources/userguide/dockervolumes.md

     $ sudo docker run --volumes-from dbdata -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /dbdata

-Here's we've launched a new container and mounted the volume from the `dbdata` container.
+Here we've launched a new container and mounted the volume from the `dbdata` container.
 We've then mounted a local host directory as `/backup`.
 Finally, we've passed a command that uses `tar` to backup the contents of the `dbdata` volume to a `backup.tar` file inside our